i-witness/heroku-server/README.md

 # The iWitness Project

-> Developing mobile tech solutions to ensure fair and accountable policing.
+> Developing solutions using mobile tech, to ensure fair and accountable policing.

 Hosted at https://iwitness-app.herokuapp.com/ using the [Heroku](https://www.heroku.com/) platform.
-See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the latest under-development verion of the iOS shortcut.
+See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the under-development verion of the iOS shortcut (may not be the most recent).

-## Overview
+## Project overview _(non-technical)_

 ### Goals